siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 - [Gcode Initialization Defaults](#gcode-initialization-defaults)

 ###Identification Parameters
-These are reported on the startup strings and should be included in any support discussions.
+These are reported in the startup strings and should be included in any support discussions.

 	Setting | Description | Notes
 	--------|-------------|-------